Jump to:

 Patients with meralgia paresthesia may experience burning, pain, or numbness along the anterolateral thigh.

-Patients with possible deep vein thrombosis may complain of pain and swelling in a lower limb.
-Patients with pulmonary embolism (PE) may complain of shortness of breath and chest pain.
+Patients with possible VTE may complain of pain and swelling in a lower limb.
+Patients with pulmonary embolism may complain of shortness of breath and chest pain.

-Patients developing stroke may complain of difficulties with speech, motor deficits, and sensory deficits similar to a nonpregnant patient.
+Patients developing stroke may present with speech, motor, and/or sensory deficits similar to a nonpregnant patient.
 Patients may complain of headaches, visual changes, edema, excessive weight gain, vomiting, and decreased urine output.

 Physical examination

-Vital signs, including blood pressure and pulse, should be checked.
+A full set of vital signs, including blood pressure and pulse, should be taken.

-On exam, the upper limbs and lower limbs should be examined for tenderness, edema, and erythema and should be checked for distal pulses.
-If there is concern for a PE, the patient should be evaluated immediately in the emergency department.
+The upper limbs and lower limbs should be examined for tenderness, edema, and erythema.
+Distal pulses should also be checked.
+If there is concern for a PE, stroke, or preeclampsia, the patient should be referred immediately to the emergency department.

 Functional assessment